Gallopsled/pwntools/README.md

 # Origin

-binjitsu is a fork of the [`pwntools`](https://github.com/Gallopsled/pwntools) project.
+pwntools is a fork of the [`pwntools`](https://github.com/Gallopsled/pwntools) project.
 For the most part, it's a drop-in replacement, though I've added some functionality of my own which may not be available in the upstream release.

 # Documentation
-Our documentation is available at [binjitsu.readthedocs.org](https://binjitsu.readthedocs.org/)
+Our documentation is available at [pwntools.readthedocs.org](https://pwntools.readthedocs.org/)

-To get you started, we've provided some example solutions for past CTF challenges in our [write-ups repository](https://github.com/binjitsu/examples).
+To get you started, we've provided some example solutions for past CTF challenges in our [write-ups repository](https://github.com/pwntools/examples).

 # Installation

-binjitsu is best supported on 64-bit Ubuntu 12.04 and 14.04, but most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).
+pwntools is best supported on 64-bit Ubuntu 12.04 and 14.04, but most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).
 Python 2.7 is required.

-Most of the functionality of binjitsu is self-contained and Python-only.
+Most of the functionality of pwntools is self-contained and Python-only.
 You should be able to get running quickly with

 ```sh
 apt-get update